 Motherboard Expansion Interfaces

 The history of the PC has seen many different types of expansion slots.
 Some, like the MCA (Micro-Channel Architecture) interface, and the Video Electronics Standards Association's VESA interface, never really caught on and have quietly faded into history.
-A few newer interfaces, such as the ACR and the PCI-Express interfaces, are just now beginning to achieve acceptance.
+Even newer interfaces such as the PCI and AGP interfaces have been replaced by the PCI-Express interfaces, which is now used for almost all expansion cards.

 The three most common expansion interfaces in current use are:

-The bottom line is, when choosing a motherboard for your homebuilt computer, be sure that it has enough of the correct types of slots to accommodate the expansion cards you wish to install.
+The bottom line is, when choosing a motherboard for your homebuilt computer, double and triple-check to be sure that it has enough of the correct types of slots to accommodate the expansion cards you wish to install.